3honi/CascadeFallsLibrary/README.md

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408099240368275466/adasd.png?width=234&height=468)

 # C# and Multiplatform Support
 Cascade Falls Library is coded in C# using the Unity Engine.
-The Unity Engine supports many playforms including  iOS, Windows, and many more; this also means that the app can be built for iPhones, Windows, and many other devices.
+The Unity Engine supports many platforms including  iOS, Windows, and many more; this also means that the app can be built for iPhones, Windows, and many other devices.
 Only a pre-build apk file is provided for demonstration purposes.

 # Viewing Code
 In order to view the code, Visual Studio 2010 or higher, is recommended, but any IDE that can open .sln works.
 You will also need Unity support for Visual Studio, and Unity 2017.3x.
 However, if you do not have a program that can open .sln files, the most important files are: